Meet the Artists & Makers of D.A.S

 Taking inspiration from the landscapes and weather of Scotland, Emma creates fine silver and enamel jewellery as well as hand raised bowls in either fine silver or copper with enamel decoration.
 Her work begins in the landscape taking photos of the hills and the sea and collecting pebbles from the beach which are all referenced when working in the silver and enamel.
 She loves to use traditional techniques like hand-raising and enamelling in a contemporary way producing work which is beautiful and modern and something to be treasured.

-• Fernweh
+• Fernweh UK / Laura Sherriffs

-Bag & Accessories Designer/Maker
+Bag Designer/Maker & Leatherworker

 • Hackley